kiirod/claudimon/README.md

 Then run ```make```, then once it completes, run ```make run``` and enjoy!
 </br>
-More information available at the official [website](https://kernel.mtgp.cc)
+More information available at the official [website](https://kernel.mtgp.cc), (recommended to visit first)